justinpombrio/solvomatic/README.md

           | [3,3] |
           | [4,4] |

-Then compute the min and max possible sum for each tuple by _and_ing them together (in this case there's only one tuple):
+Then compute the min and max possible sum for each tuple by _and_-ing them together (in this case there's only one tuple):

     A     | B     | EF